-In fact, that’s why we created an entire step-by-step program that teaches you how to diet as easily and painlessly as possible.
+In fact, that’s why we created an entire step-by-step program that teaches you how to diet by making small changes to your daily nutrition.

-The Compound Diet focuses on realistic and sustainable strategies to form lifelong habits.
+The Compound Diet focuses on realistic and sustainable strategies to form long term habits.

 #10 Consider Going On A Break Once In Awhile